micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 state admin-state unlocked
 commit
 ```

-Once device is configured, we can try to synchronize it, so we know connection to the device is
+Once device is configured, we can try to synchronize it, so we know connection to
-correctly established.
+the ConfD NETCONF device is correctly established.
 Type in the *shell 3*:
 ```shell
 ssh fetch-host-keys
 sync-from
 ```
 you should see output like:
 ```shell
 admin@ncs(config-device-EX_NETCONF)# ssh fetch-host-keys
 result updated